 - Tier 1 Capital

-- Comprised of CET1 capital, preferred shares and innovative hybrid instruments, less certain regulatory deductions.
+- Comprised of CET1 and additional Tier 1 Capital which consists of preferred shares and innovative hybrid instruments subject to phase-out, less certain regulatory deductions.

 - Tier 1 Capital Ratio

 - Reflects Tier 1 capital divided by Tier 1 capital risk-weighted assets.

 - Includes Tier 1 and Tier 2 capital.
 Tier 2 capital is primarily comprised of subordinated debentures and a portion of the collective and individual allowances for credit losses, less certain regulatory deductions.